iOmega8561/iOmega8561/README.md

 - 🤞 One day I hope to...
     - Contribute to the [Linux Kernel](https://github.com/torvalds/linux)
-    - Install Gentoo (It looks too much of a hassle right now...)
+    - Install Gentoo (Without having to spend 72 hours to compile my packages...)